Contact Us Today

 - Cabins need maintenance.
 It might go without saying that all homes, from log cabins to the most modern of condos, need some maintenance.
 The maintenance your log cabin needs might be a bit different from what you’re used to.
 But as long as you’re prepared for the specific needs and maintenance levels of a log cabin, this shouldn’t be an issue.

-Another thing to consider when looking into log cabin kits is how you’ll pay for the kit or what funding options are available.
+Another thing to consider when looking into log cabin kits for sale is how you’ll pay for the kit or what funding options are available.
 Some traditional mortgage lenders don’t understand what log cabin kits are and tend to shy away from making loans to pay for them.
 That can make it challenging to get the financing you need to pay for your new vacation home or primary residence.

 But the good news is, you have other options if you’re looking to finance one of our cabins.